tigergraph/ecosys/tutorials/VectorSearch.md

 {"version":{"edition":"enterprise","api":"v2","schema":0},"error":false,"message":"fetched status success","results":{"NeedRebuildInstances({SEGID}_{VECTOR_ID})":{"GPE_1#1":[1_1]}},"code":"REST-0000"}
 ```

+## Frequent Update Consume More Memory and Disk

+Based on our experiments, a large volume of updates may lead to high memory and disk consumption.
+We observed that the index file size closely matches memory usage, while the main file size grows as expected, accumulating all update records.

 # Support
 If you like the tutorial and want to explore more, join the GSQL developer community at